FUNDAMENTALS OF SENATE COMMITTEES

 As in the Senate Chamber, questions are decided by a majority of votes, including the deliberative vote of the chair.
 The chair does not have a casting vote and is not permitted to break a vote.
 To preserve impartiality, the chair may choose not to vote.
 A tie vote results in the motion being defeated.[137]
 Senators who want the record to show that a motion was not carried unanimously can indicate their wish by simply saying “on division.”

 Most votes in committee are conducted by voice, without members individually indicating their preference.
-Committees also sometimes vote by a show of hands.

-However, if a member requests a recorded vote, where the names of those voting for or against a motion, or any abstentions, are registered in the committee’s minutes, it must be taken.
+However, if a member requests a recorded vote, where the names of those voting for or against a motion, and any abstentions, are registered in the committee’s minutes, it must be taken.
 In such a case, the names of the members are called out by the committee clerk beginning with the chair and then in alphabetical order for the remaining members present.
 As their names are called, each senator indicates “yea,” “nay” or “abstain.”
-Once all senators present have voted, the committee clerk tallies the votes and announces the result.
+Once all committee members present have voted, the committee clerk tallies the votes and announces the result.
 The chair then declares the question carried or defeated.
 No member may interrupt during the vote.
 Points of order or questions of privilege cannot be raised until after the vote has been completed.

 Points of Order and Questions of Privilege in Committee